Dive Into Statistics on Teacher Wages in Tucson, Arizona MSA

 How do we compare?

-Secondary School Teacher Wages Relative to the Median for All Occupations (2024)
+Secondary School Teacher Wages Relative to the Median for All Occupations (2025)

 How is it measured?

 Teacher wage data are from the Bureau of Labor Statistics (BLS) Occupational Employment and Wage Statistics (OEWS).
 OEWS data are derived from a semiannual survey of establishments in the U.S., which examines full and part-time workers in all nonfarm industries.
-Wage estimates are based on a series of six panels of survey data collected over a three-year cycle.
+Wage estimates are based on six panels of survey data collected over a three-year cycle.
 Wages include base pay, allowances, incentive pay, commissions, bonuses, and tips; it excludes back pay, overtime, severance, employer costs for benefits, and tuition reimbursements.